nichtich/App-Padadoy/README.md

     .openshift/      - hooks for OpenShift (o)
        action_hooks/ - scripts that get run every git push (o)

 This directory layout helps to easy deploy on multiple platforms.
-Files and directories marked by `(o)` are optional, depending on what platform you want to deploy.
-Padadoy also facilitates deploying to your own servers just like a PaaS provider.
+Files and directories marked by `(o)` are optional, depending on what platform you want to deploy to.

+Padadoy facilitates deploying to your own servers just like a PaaS provider.
 On the deployment machine there is a directory with the following structure:

-    repository/      - the bare git repository that the app is pushed to current -> ...   - symbolic link to the current working directory new -> ...       - symbolic link to the new working directory on updates padadoy.conf     - local configuration
+    repository/      - the bare git repository that the app is pushed to current -> ...   - symbolic link to the current working directory new -> ...       - symbolic link to the new working directory on updates padadoy.yml      - local configuration

 You can create this layout with `padadoy remote init`.
 After adding the remote repository as git remote, you can simply deploy new versions with `git push`.